NTC09/Using-Tailscale-with-Parsec-Moonlight-and-a-VPS/README.md

 sudo iptables -t nat -A PREROUTING -p udp --dport 9000 -j DNAT --to-destination 100.64.0.3:9000
 ```

+In here, "udp" is the protocol.
+Some case it will be "tcp"
+"9000" is the port number
+"100.64.0.3" is the Host PC ip address used in Tailscale

 - Save and reload the config
 ```
 sudo netfilter-persistent save && sudo netfilter-persistent reload